-They don’t hold as much weight as ENO hammocks and they’re smaller.
+They don’t hold as much weight as ENO and they’re smaller.

 However, they come with built in bug nets and innovative designs such as allowing you to get in from the bottom!

-Grand Trunk is another great hammock brand to purchase your hammock from.
+Grand Trunk is another great brand to purchase from.
 There are several different models to choose from so make sure you check what’s included.

-Models come with varying set-ups so you might need to purchase aftermarket accessories t
+Models come with varying set-ups so you might need to purchase aftermarket accessories.

-Hummingbird hammocks are known for making excellent daytime hammocks.
-You could use them as a camping hammock if you wanted to, but people seem to stick to ENO or Hennessy.
+The Humming bird brand is known for making excellent daytime hammocks.
+You could use them to sleep in if you wanted to, but people seem to stick to ENO or Hennessy.

 Accessories And Essentials

 You would of noticed that not all hammocks come with tarps.
 This is great because not every trip requires you to be covered up in this way.
 And buying seperatley allows you to mix and match more than buying everything in one go.